Caring for Your Joints

 The best way to care for your joints is to keep them and your muscles, ligaments, and bones strong and stable.
 Here are some tips for good joint health.

-Your Weight for Healthy Joints
+Healthy Weight Range for Joints

 Keeping your weight within a healthy range is the best thing you can do for your joints.
 Losing weight reduces pressure on your knees, hips, and back and helps prevent joint injury.
 Weight-bearing joints, such as your knees, hips, and back, have to support some, if not all, of your body weight.
 Research has shown that with every pound gained, a person puts four times more stress on the knees.

 If your joints bother you, opt for exercises that won’t give your joints a pounding.
 Instead of step aerobics, try low-impact exercises such as swimming or bicycling.

 Exercise can help you lose extra weight and Keep you healthy.
 Less movement means more stiffness in your joints.
 Every pound you lose removes 4 pounds of pressure off your knee.
 That lessens wear and tear in the joint, Schneiderbauer says.
 “You may actually slow the progress of arthritis if you lose a significant amount of weight.”

 Build stronger muscles around your joints